-The route to measure specification included development of relevant scenarios and issues for formal processing by our expert panel, whose members participated in a two round RAND/UCLA modified Delphi panel that culminated in a 2-day long in-person meeting hosted at the Joint Commission and moderated by a pediatrician and an obstetrician-gynecologist.
-The output from that panel meeting was summarized in the form of a boundary guideline that was then used to guide the measure specification and prioritization.
+The route to measure specification included development of relevant scenarios and issues for formal processing by our Expert Panel; panel members participated in a two-round RAND/UCLA modified Delphi panel that culminated in a 2-day in-person meeting hosted at the Joint Commission and moderated by a pediatrician and an obstetrician-gynecologist.
+The output from that panel meeting was summarized in the form of a Boundary Guideline that was then used to guide the measure specification and prioritization.